Downtime and outages be upon those services that prevent users from deleting their own accounts.

 Writehack

 I have this new writing project I’m working on, and I figured out a way to trick myself into gathering notes more quickly.
 Each time I have the urge to check ADN or Twitter, I add a new thought to my notes first.
-I’m collecting notes in an Evernote notebook, so I can easily get… Continue reading Writehack
+I’m collecting notes in an Evernote notebook, so I can easily get the notes down then switch to the social apps, no matter which device I pick up for the task.

 Version control question from Twitter